BrilliantPlugins/salesforce-wordpress-to-lead/readme.txt

 https://gist.github.com/nciske/10047552

 = Can I change the submit button? =
 Of course you can!
-Go into the WordPress-to-Lead admin panel and, under Form Settings, change the text from the default "Submit" to whatever you'd like it to be!
+Go into the admin panel and, under Form Settings, change the text from the default "Submit" to whatever you'd like it to be!

 = Will I lose data if I upgrade to 2.0?
 Do I need to change anything? = Nope!
 The plugin will migrate your existing data to the new format.
 Your existing form will become Form 1 and be output by the [salesforce] shortcode).